Medically reviewed on June 26, 2018

 What other drugs will affect rectal promethazine?

-Using this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
+Using promethazine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
 Ask your doctor before using promethazine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with promethazine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.